hanscappelle/windfoil-wind-finder-android-app/README.md

 - add about information to app, api info and libs
 - explain how to add locations, also in app
 - allow for different units from config
-- on removing ignored hours add a confirmation dialog
 - update store listing & app icon

 ## Bugs